 Accordingly, we were looking to do something similar in our new kitchen.

 We had already gel stained the kitchen cabinets.
 We refinished the old oak to a modern-looking walnut with gel stain.
-The next phrase of our kitchen overhaul was installing tile backsplash.
+The next phase of our kitchen overhaul was installing a tile backsplash.

 This time around, however, we did not need a contractor.
 I made sure to watch our previous guy as he was installing the subway tiles in the kitchen, asking a lot of questions and trying to learn everything I could about how to install tile backsplash.